szabgab/slides/python-programming/README.md

-The slides are still in the old format in the old and private repository.
+The slides of the Python Progamming course